 For this generation, using digitally-assisted, visual materials is a more natural way of learning, because most children do not know the world without technology.

-How to use the best visual learning strategies with your eLearning authoring tool?
+How to use the best strategies with your eLearning authoring tool?

 E-learning content includes access to a variety of information, be it video and audio materials, presentations, or multimedia catalogs, in a word, all content is presented in a modern and attractive way.
 The advantages of using computers in teaching are multiple, and the main ones are interactivity and individual attention, mainly as a result of the visual presentation.